 Decades before the cowboys of Texas were driving cattle through Oklahoma and Kansas on the Chisholm Trail, the Florida Crackers were spending weeks or months on cattle drives across difficult marshes and dense scrub woods, from central Florida to Jacksonville, Savannah, Georgia, and Charleston, South Carolina.
 Along the way, they often endured burning heat, torrential thunderstorms, and hurricane winds and were forced to fight off panthers, wolves, bears, and cattle rustlers.

 The cattle drove Florida’s economy for much of the 19th century.
 By 1850, the 120-mile Cracker Trail had been blazed following an east/west route across Florida from Fort Pierce to Bradenton.
-The moist land surrounding the Kissimmee River prevented travel to the north, while the sizable Lake Okeechobee and the Everglades swamps prevented travel to the south.
-Though the trail was used by Florida’s early settlers to traverse the state, it was primarily used to drive cattle from Florida’s heartland to the coastal ports for shipment mainly to Key West and Cuba.
-To maximize profits, the cattle had to be delivered to shipping ports during peak market season in late July and August, when the weather was at its worst.
+The Kissimmee River’s moist land prevented travel to the north, while the sizable Lake Okeechobee and the Everglades swamps prevented travel to the south.
+Though Florida’s early settlers used the trail to traverse the state, it was primarily used to drive cattle from Florida’s heartland to the coastal ports for shipment, mainly to Key West and Cuba.
+The cattle had to be delivered to shipping ports during peak market season in late July and August when the weather was at its worst to maximize profits.

 During the Civil War, cracker-supplied cattle were the Confederate Army’s chief source of meat, leather, and hides, particularly after Union ships blockaded southern ports.
 The “Cow Cavalry” was organized to protect herds from Union raiders.
 Forced to drive the animals by land into Georgia, the “Cow Cavalry” faced harsh conditions and the occasional skirmish with Union forces, prompting some to turn sides and sell their cattle to the Union-controlled port of Fort Myers.

-After the Civil War trade boomed with Cuba, Key West, and Nassau, and Florida became the nation’s leading cattle exporter.
-The commerce provided income to cattlemen, merchants, and shippers, and contributed to the state’s recovery from Reconstruction-era depression.
+After the Civil War, trade boomed with Cuba, Key West, and Nassau, and Florida became the nation’s leading cattle exporter.
+The commerce provided income to cattlemen, merchants, and shippers and contributed to the state’s recovery from the Reconstruction-era depression.

-Today, raising cattle is still one of the biggest businesses in the state, with Florida’s ranchers raising the third largest number of cattle of any state east of the Mississippi River.
+Today, raising cattle is still one of the state’s biggest businesses, with Florida’s ranchers raising the third-largest number of cattle of any state east of the Mississippi River.

-The cracker cowboys are remembered along the Florida Cracker Trail that was designated as a “Millennium Trail” in 2000, which recognizes both its historical and cultural importance to the state and the nation.
+The cracker cowboys are remembered along the Florida Cracker Trail designated as a “Millennium Trail” in 2000, which recognizes both its historical and cultural importance to the state and the nation.
 The trail’s western terminus is at Manatee Village Historical Park in Bradenton, and its eastern end at Fort Pierce.
 Today the trail includes parts of State Road 66, State Road 64, and U.S. Highway 98.
-An annual Cracker Trail ride is conducted in February of each year by members of the Florida Cracker Trail Association.
+An annual Cracker Trail ride is conducted in February of each year by the Florida Cracker Trail Association members.

 More of Florida’s cowmen’s culture can be found in numerous rodeos that bring crowds to Arcadia, Homestead, Bonifay, and dozens of other rural areas.
 In Kissimmee, the Silver Spurs Rodeo is the largest rodeo east of the Mississippi River.

 Today, among some Floridians, the term “cracker” is used as a proud self-description to indicate that their families have lived in the state for many generations.
-It is considered a source of pride to be descended from frontier people that had the grit and tenacity of those laboring cowboys.
+It is considered a source of pride to be descended from frontier people with the grit and tenacity of those laboring cowboys.